15-minute Chinese Steamed Egg (Zheng Ji Dan Geng)

 Chinese steamed egg (Chinesisches gedämpftes Ei)

-This is a classic recipe for Chinese steamed eggs, finished with a light drizzle of soy sauce and sesame oil.
-While delicious on its own, you can also elevate it with toppings like crispy minced meat, prawns, tofu, or salted egg.
+This is a classic Chinese steamed egg recipe, gently finished with a drizzle of light soy sauce and a touch of sesame oil.
+It’s comforting on its own, but you can totally take it up a notch with toppings like crispy minced meat, prawns, soft tofu, or even salted egg.

-• Water & Chicken Powder – Substitute with chicken stock or dashi for a richer umami flavor.
-The ideal water-to-egg ratio ranges from 1.2 to 1.5; I prefer 1.5 for an ultra-soft, melt-in-your-mouth texture.
+• Water & Chicken Powder: You can swap this with chicken stock or dashi if you want a deeper, more umami-rich flavor.
+The ideal water-to-egg ratio is somewhere between 1.2 to 1.5.
+I personally go for 1.5—it gives that super soft, melt-in-your-mouth texture I love.

-• Light Soy Sauce & Sesame Oil – Adjust to taste.
+• Light Soy Sauce & Sesame Oil: Just a little drizzle—adjust to your taste.

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.